A UPS strike could be just around the corner. Here's what you need to know

 If negotiations are unsuccessful the deliveries that Americans have come to rely on, particularly since the pandemic began in 2020, could be vastly disrupted.
 Such an impasse hasn't been seen since 1997, well before delivery of everyday items from dog food to prescription drugs became the norm, when a walkout by 185,000 workers crippled UPS.
 Here's what you need to know.

-Much on the union's demands comes down to better pay and improved working conditions.
+Much of the union's demands comes down to better pay and improved working conditions.

 Annual profits at UPS in the past two years are close to three times what they were before the pandemic.
 The company returned about $8.6 billion to shareholders in the form of dividends and stock buybacks in 2022, and forecast another $8.4 billion for shareholders this year.